 The war in Ukraine continues after forcing more than 3 million refugees to seek shelter in neighboring countries.
 Despite this, Convoy of Hope is encouraged by the outpouring of support from people moved to assist those affected by this crisis.
 Right now, one of the best ways to support refugees is by providing care kits or hygiene kits.

-Currently, there is a big need for baby care kits and feminine hygiene kits.
+Currently, there is a big need for baby care kits and menstrual health kits.
 As long as war continues displacing Ukrainians — primarily women and children — demand for both hygiene and infant care items will grow.

 Why Donate To Create Kits?